 Two Hair like formations are the pistols of the female flower.

-Do not cull the females, let them grow and swell with oil, if you are growing for a CBD oil crop.
+Do not cull the females, let them grow and swell with oil, if you are growing for a natural flower crop.

-Depending on where you are in the world, the time to cull the males will vary, In Colorado for example we start culling males in the early part of July and we are finished with culling the males prior to the beginning stage of the flowering season August.
+Depending on where you are in the world, the time to cull the males will vary, In Colorado, North Carolina, New York, Virginia and Kentucky for example we start culling males as they begin to express themselves in the early part of July and we are finished with culling the males prior to the beginning stage of the flowering season at the end of August.

-There is usually a four week time frame in which you will be identifying and culling the males from your field.
+There is usually a four to six week time frame in which you will be identifying and culling the males from your field.